brightsolutions/ERPAL-Platform-Docs/docs/usecases/online-shop.md

 ## 1. Add Product Display
-For the start we will add the a new content type that will be used to create the product that we want to sell (<a class="seekto">0:40</a>).
+For the start we will add the a new content type, that will be used to create the product that we want to sell (<a class="seekto">0:40</a>).

 1. Go to: Structure » Content types » Add content type (/admin/structure/types/add)
 1. Name: 'Office Supplies'
 1. Save & add fields
 1. Manage Fields: (<a class="seekto">0:53</a>)
-    - delete: body
+    - Delete: body
-    - add image
+    - Add image
-        1. label: "Image"
+        1. Label: "Image"
-        1. machine name (rename to): "field_office_supplies_image"
+        1. Machine name (rename to): "field_office_supplies_image"
-        1. field type: `Image`
+        1. Field type: `Image`
-        1. save
+        1. Save
-        1. save field settings (no changes here)
+        1. Save field settings (no changes here)
-        1. check `required field`
+        1. Check `required field`
-        1. save settings
+        1. Save settings
-    - add product reference
+    - Add product reference
-        1. label: "Product"
+        1. Label: "Product"
-        1. machine name (rename to): "field_office_supplies_product"
+        1. Machine name (rename to): "field_office_supplies_product"
-        1. field type: Product reference
+        1. Field type: Product reference
-        1. widget: `inline entity form - single value` or `inline entity form - multiple values`
+        1. Widget: `inline entity form - single value` or `inline entity form - multiple values`
-        1. save
+        1. Save
-        1. save field settings (no changes here)
+        1. Save field settings (no changes here)
-        1. check `required field`
+        1. Check `required field`
-        1. save settings
+        1. Save settings

 ## 2. Configure Product